AI-Vector-Accelerator/riscv-toolchain-setup-tests/README.md

 echo export CV32SIM=/path/to/core-v-verif/cv32/sim/core >> ~/.profile
 echo export PATH=$PATH:$CV32SIM >> ~/.profile
 ```

+To increase the speed of the model go to the file `./core-v-verif/cv32/tb/core/tb_top_verilator.cpp` and remove the call to `dump_memory();` in `main()` and rebuld the simulator.
+This will stop the simulator dumping its memory before it has run any code, dramatically reducing the time needed to start the simulation.

 ## Running the Programs
 The test programs are stored in sub-directories.
 To run a program navigate to its sub-directory and call `make all` to build the hex file of the program and run it on the Verilog model.